-Over the years, I have been to Redstone three times.
-This trip I walked Redstone Blvd. admiring the small cottages, the artful mailboxes, visiting the Historic Redstone Inn, exploring the local stores and having ice cream at the Redstone General Store.
+Over the years, I have been to Redstone four times.
+I always enjoy walking Redstone Blvd. admiring the small cottages, the artful mailboxes, visiting the Historic Redstone Inn, exploring the local stores and having ice cream at the Redstone General Store from the 1890s.

-Redstone Company Store: At 117 Redstone Blvd., this is a small store offering attractive mountain home decor.
-The Redstone Art Gallery is also a nice gallery featuring local artists.
+The Redstone Art Gallery is a nice gallery featuring local artists.
 173 Redstone Blvd.

 Tiffany of Redstone is antique store featuring vintage furniture and home decor.
 225 Redstone Blvd.